Gredu/archived.kommuuni.mahti.org/content/contract/shareholdings.md

 date: 2018-08-23T16:55:53+03:00
 categories: ["contracts"]
 ---
 If something essential for living breaks, the land lord will not buy a new one.
-Instead, every resident will buy that object together and everyone will get a share of it (20%).
+Instead, each resident will buy that object together and everyone will get a share of it (20%).
 When a resident moves out, the new resident who moves in has to buy the share.

-Each month, the share will drop 2% from the total amount of how much it cost.
+Each month, the share will drop 2% from the total amount of how much it costed.
 In 50 months the object will be own by the community again.
 Notice that the 2% is a stacking.
 It is a simple calculation: first month 2%, second month 4%, third month 6% etc.

 *The drop by 2% is basically to make community properties intact.
 If community is dissolved, all objects that were in the house should exist.
-By reducing 2% per month, it will reduce the cost of new resident to move in, when they have to buy shares.
-Also, buying old objects as if it was new is very unfair.*
+Also, by reducing 2% per month, it will reduce the cost of new resident to move in, when they have to buy shares.
+And buying an old objects as if it was new is very unfair.*

 *Imagine a situation where refrigerator, freezer, oven, micro, etc. were broke, and everything is bought by residents.
 If there was no reducing and a new resident comes in, he or she would have to pay full price for everything, and no object would ever be a community property anymore.*